 Even so, you may be in a situation where existing is all you’re able to do without risking a dangerous reliance on opioids or some other prescriptive solution.

-Fortunately, there are a number of strategies that are effective in helping you manage chronic pain.
+Fortunately, there are a number of strategies that are effective in helping you managing chronic pain.
+Learn more in our holistic health magazine on What’s Chronic Pain.

 Pain is a reaction to muscle stress and tension.
 Chronic pain means you need to find some reliable means of relaxing your body.
 The repetitive nature of meditation, in all its many forms, is soothing to both mind and body.